The League of Dreams FAQ

 To qualify, the child must be between the ages of 5 and 22 AND have an IEP on file with the school or have a medical diagnosis from a licensed physician.
 We can also accept the "Face Sheet" from Kern Regional Center.
 Document must contain the athlete's name, date of birth and complete diagnosis.

 Due to many of our athletes having outside therapies, doctor's appointments, high-cost medical and therapeutic devices and needs, we do not have any practice times.
-The only time-requirement is on Sunday afternoon during your game time (usually about 45 minutes to an hour for basketball and baseball and about 1.5 to 2 hours for bowling).
+The only time requirement is the game or class times.
+Times for games and classes vary, but typically last for 1 to 1 1/2 hours.

 Due to amazing community support, we are currently able to offer our services at a very low cost to families.
 The registration ranges from $15 to $40 depending on the time of registration and the program.
-The only other out-of-pocket costs are if you choose to purchase your own equipment or if you choose to purchase additional pictures for your athlete during the season (a small picture package is included with registration, but our photographers offer affordably priced extended packages as well).
-We also offer "scholarships" for those who cannot afford the registration fee.
+The only other out-of-pocket costs are if you choose to purchase your own equipment or if you choose to purchase additional pictures for your athlete for seasons with photos (a small picture package is included with registration, but our photographers offer affordably priced extended packages as well).
+We also offer scholarships for those who cannot afford the registration fee.
 A signed letter in writing must be submitted to be considered for a scholarship.

 Included in your registration are the season uniform shirt, a small picture package (baseball, bowling, basketball, dance, cheer, fencing), a sports pin at the end of the season, hat (baseball season only), the use of any equipment needed for the season, and your reserved space at each game/session of the season.
 Athletes will receive a League of Dreams medal and lanyard at the end of their first season to hold their pins.